s-damian/rust-solana-wallet/README.md

 ## How to use?

-These operations writes the generated keypair to ```[project-directory]/storage/keypair/id.json```, allowing you to store or utilize the keypair in your Solana applications.
+These operations writes the generated keypair to the ```[project-directory]/storage/keypair/id.json``` file, allowing you to store or utilize the keypair in your Solana applications.

 ### 🌐 "generate_seed": Generate and Display a Random Mnemonic:

-This command generates a new mnemonic phrase randomly, calculates the corresponding seed, displays the seed, displays the Solana public key, and writes the keypair to a file.
+This command generates a new mnemonic phrase randomly, calculates the corresponding seed, displays the seed, displays the Solana public key, and generates and writes the keypair to the file.

 Command: